Identifying Scams Is Key

-The absolute first and best way, is to check our breeder members.
+The absolute first and best way to avoid a scam is to check our breeder members.
 If the breeder is on the list, it means we have a signed pledge from them and they are taking the steps to be a very responsible breeder.
-Of course, not all breeders are scams if they are not on this site so here are some other helpful hints.
+Of course, not all breeders are scammers if they are not on this site so here are some other helpful hints.

 Steps to help Identify Scams

 - If there is a website, view it online.
 Look for multiple misspellings and bad grammar.
 That is a giveaway.

 - Sometimes it is easy to identify scams by viewing the space just to the left of the URL in the address bar.
 The very secure sites will have a lock-in that space like this website.
 Less secure sites could be spam sites or informational sites.
 You can click that area and it will lead to more information about that site.
 If you see a yield sign, there is a good chance that you just found a scam website.
 Never give personal information to a non-secure site, i.e. those without a lock beside their name.

 - This is a good site to use if you want to determine if it is a scam, this site link can help to check sites.

 - The fourth tip to identify spam is to check for ownership.
 “Who is” will give you the ownership, who hosts it, and many other details.
 Keep in mind that some people who own websites want to have privacy and have paid for their name to not appear.
 Other information may be helpful though such as country of origin (such as China or Nigeria) and length of ownership.

 - Google’s transparency report will also help to identify scams.
 Google is continually looking for sites that are not safe.